DeFuanz/MyTaskApp/README.md

 --If wanting to test/edit app yourself--

-Due to security, the connection string has been voided as it contained user and password locally.
+Due to security, The database is purely local for now.
 If setting up yourself, Please create a new database in MySql and add the new connection string creditials in the AppConfig File.
 Database Schema is simple but is as follows:

 appusers -> userid(PK), username, password